-You may not pursue bears in the other restricted pursuit units during either of the summer pursuit seasons.
+In addition, if you do not have a restricted pursuit permit, you may not pursue bears in any of the restricted pursuit units during the summer pursuit seasons.

 Individuals who combine packs of dogs to pursue a bear during either summer season on a restricted pursuit unit must comply with the eight-dog limit.
 They must also have at least one restricted pursuit permit in their possession.